History of plug-in hybrids: 2017

 The Hyundai Ioniq Plug-in was released in February 2017.
 The Ioniq Plug-in delivers 50 km in all-electric mode.

-The Honda Clarity Plug-in Hybrid was introduced in February 2017 receiving a 48 mi range in all-electric mode becoming the 2nd PHEV longest EV range.
+The Honda Clarity Plug-in Hybrid was introduced in February 2017 receiving a 47 mi range in all-electric mode.
+At the time of going on sale (December 2017) it had the third-longest claimed all-electric range among PHVs available in the US.